selfishprimate/curated-design-resources/README.md

 ## Mockup

-_This tools will help you make your designs pieces more handsome!_
+_These tools will help you make your design pieces way more bearable._

 - [Angle](https://angle.sh/): 1900 Vector and 3D device mockups for Sketch, Figma and XD.
 - [Apple](https://developer.apple.com/app-store/marketing/guidelines/#section-products): Photoshop files of Apple products.